Step-by-Step Video-to-Audio Synthesis via Negative Audio Guidance: User study

-We collected 320 responses for the individual audio tracks (we omitted an evaluation for the first track since the first track is identical between the two methods) and 40 responses for the composite audio from eight evaluators. \Cref{sup:tab:user_study_indv_avg} shows the results for the individual audio tracks.
-Our method received significantly higher ratings for separability, and marginally higher ratings for both audio quality and text fidelity. \Cref{sup:fig:preference_composite} shows the results for the composite audio.
-Overall, the proposed method was preferred equally or more across all evaluation criteria.
+We collected 400 responses for the individual audio tracks (omitting an evaluation of the first track, as it is identical between the two methods) and 50 responses for the composite audio from 10 evaluators.
+To verify statistical significance, we compute 95\% confidence intervals (CI) using the Wilson score interval for preference data and the standard error for rating scores.
+For the preference CI, ties are evenly split between wins and losses. \Cref{fig:preference_composite} and Tables 3 and 4 in the main paper show the results.
+Overall, the proposed method was preferred at least as much as the baseline across all evaluation criteria.